erhant/huffd1/README.md

 A[X] := A[X] + L_t[X](m - n)
 $$

 Note that since we are operating over a finite-field, multiplications will use `MULMOD` and additions will use `ADDMOD`.
-ALso note that $-a$ is obtained by $p-a$ where $p$ is the order of the finite field.
+Also note that $-a$ is obtained by $p-a$ where $p$ is the order of the finite field.

 ### Storing the Basis Polynomials